 Focus

-As one of six Department of Energy-funded Climate Resilience Centers launched 2023, the Center for Climate-driven Hazard Adaption, Resilience, and Mitigation (C-CHARM) is grounded in a collaborative approach that involves communities, governments, research institutions, and Department of Energy (DOE) national labs.
+As one of six Department of Energy-funded Climate Resilience Centers launched in 2023, C-CHARM is grounded in a collaborative approach that involves communities, governments, research institutions, and Department of Energy (DOE) national labs.

 Co-production of Knowledge